usc-isi-i2/kgtk/docs/transform/add_id.md

 | steve | zipcode | 45601 | work | 2 | steve-zipcode-3f5bb8 |
 | steve | zipcode | 45601 | cabin |  | steve-zipcode-3f5bb8 |

-Add an ID column using the wikidata-with-claim-id ID style, using the location column as a placeholder for the claim-id column:
+### Add an ID column using the wikidata-with-claim-id ID style, using the location column as a placeholder for the claim-id column

 ```bash
 kgtk add-id -i examples/docs/add-id-file1.tsv --id-style wikidata-with-claim-id --claim-id-column-name location